DOZA-MC/DOZA-MC/ds.md

 ### 📢 Support Notice
 Need help appealing, reporting, or asking a question?
 Please direct all inquiries to our dedicated <b>support channel</b>.

-### 🚫 Warning System (Discord Only)
-You will receive a maximum of <b>3 warnings</b> before being automatically banned from the Discord server.
-Please ensure to follow our rules and guidelines.

 ### 👑 Leadership
 <img src="https://img.shields.io/badge/Owner_DOZA-FFD700?style=for-the-badge&logo=discord&logoColor=000000" /><br>
 <code>786081192926773248</code> ｜ <b>xdqza</b>